aggregat4/dendriform/README.md

 ### Development Tooling

-This project uses a minimal build tool approach that is inspired by [How to Use NPM as a Build Tool](https://www.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/).
+This project uses npm and webpack to build.
 To get started, do the following:

 1. clone the repository
 2. perform an `npm install`